Kkelly22/Kkelly22.github.io/_posts/2019-10-13-bootstrap_fundamentals.markdown

 By enclosing my Link tags within a "dropdown-menu" div, adding a button with a class "btn btn-secondary dropdown-toggle", and enclosing this code all within a class of "dropdown", I utilize Bootstrap's pre-set js and css to create a dropdown button.

 Please note above that popper.js is required for this to work.
-I also utilized font-awesome to display the bars icon for my drop down button.
+I also utilized font-awesome to display the bars icon for my dropdown button.

 And that's it!
 I now have an interactive, modern looking button to control my navigation.